 G. Motor Vehicle Registration and Parking - Students who possess a motor vehicle must properly register it with the Department of Public Safety.
 Students are expected to follow all parking regulations.

 H. Solicitations - Students should receive approval from the Student Affairs Office for any solicitation to be conducted on campus or any solicitations to be made off campus in which the College's name will be used.

-I. Use of Computing and Other Electronic Resources - The unauthorized use of computing resources is prohibited including, but not limited to, duplication of copyrighted material, unauthorized access to or alteration of records, unauthorized use of electronic communication equipment or networks, and assisting others in any of these actions either intentionally or unintentionally.
-Students are expected to use campus computer and electronic resources (such as e‑mail, voice mail, computers, programs, and software) in responsible ways and in a manner consistent with the mission of the College.
-For additional usage guidelines see techhelp.mcla.edu.
+I. Use of Computing and Other Electronic Resources - The unauthorized use of computing resources is prohibited, including, but not limited to duplication of copyrighted material, unauthorized access to or alteration of records, unauthorized use of electronic communication equipment or networks and the assisting of others in any of these actions either intentionally or unintentionally.
+Students are expected to use campus computer and electronic resources (such as e‑mail, voice mail, PCs, programs and software) in responsible ways and in a manner consistent with the mission of the College.
+For additional usage guidelines see: techhelp.mcla.edu